brightzonedev/react-plasma-table/README.md

 ### React plasma table

-- ✅ Simple and intuitive API (Documentation work in progress)
+- ✅ Simple and intuitive API
 - ✅ Semantically opinionated rendered tables vs modern customizeable tables (Not available yet) - the choice is yours
 - ✅ Perfect for small and large projects and 100% not an overkill!
 - ✅ Sortable out of the box
+- ✅ Searchable (✨ New! ✨)

 ```
 yarn add react-plasma-table